Coronavirus COVID-19 Updates: uc.edu/publichealth

 The mission of the Occupational Safety and Health Engineering (OSHE) Program is to meet the national and regional needs in occupational safety and health engineering through education and research.
 The primary objective of the OSHE Program is to provide engineering graduate students with training in safety and health engineering to become highly capable safety professionals.
 A secondary objective of the Program is to introduce safety and health engineering to students who specialize in other engineering areas, enabling them to apply safety and health concepts in their engineering practice.
 The OSHE Program trains students through a set of fundamental safety courses, interdisciplinary projects and thesis or dissertation research to develop or evaluate an application of advanced engineering technologies to safety and health problems.
 Graduates from the OSHE Program become safety practitioners in public and private organizations, engineers who will design safer equipment or systems, and researchers focusing on occupational safety and health at laboratories, academia and industries.

-The PRP program is no longer accepting proposals for the 2020-21 funding period.
-The 2021-22 announcement will be posted here in early 2021.
+The PRP program is not accepting proposals for funding at this time.
+Please check back in January 2024 for the 2024-25 application period.
 Contact firstname.lastname@example.org if you have any questions.

 The purpose of the Pilot Project Research Training Program is to increase the research capacity of research trainees and young investigators in occupational health and safety and to encourage those in related disciplines to pursue occupational health and safety research.
 This program supports pilot research projects in the area of occupational health and safety for twelve institutions from Ohio, Kentucky and Indiana.
 Dr. Amit Bhattacharya serves as the director of the Pilot Project Research Training Program .
 The Pilot Project Research Training Program is located within the University of Cincinnati’s Education and Research Center (ERC) based in the Department of Environmental Health within the College of Medicine.
 The University of Cincinnati’s Education and Research Center is one of 18 such centers funded by the National Institute for Occupational Safety and Health (NIOSH) nationally.
 Dr. Tiina Reponen is the director of the ERC.